bcomnes/old-bret.io/pages/projects.md

 Projects
 ===========

 This is a list of personal projects from the past few years.
-This page is being actively written it over the next day or so.
-Expect broken links and draft level grammar and spelling.
+I am still putting the page together, so send a PR if you spot an error anywhere!
+There are lots of pictures so that its more interesting to browse.
+Feel free to let me know if you would like any more info on any of these topics.

 ##[SEMterface](/pages/projects/semterface) (2013 - Present)
 * SEMterface aims to put a Scanning Electron Microscope onto the Internet using [websockets](http://socket.io), [WebRTC](http://www.webrtc.org) and [node](http://nodejs.org/) for great good and earn me a masters degree in applied physics.
+* I presented the project at WebRTC Camp 2013 in Portland.
+Check out the [slide deck](/2013/10/19/t1).

 <figure>
   <a href="http://www.flickr.com/photos/bretc/12094290053/" title="Jeol SEM, on Flickr"><img class="img-polaroid" src="http://farm8.staticflickr.com/7374/12094290053_7ec70584dc_q.jpg" width="150" height="150" alt="Jeol SEM"></a>